nzakas/understandinges6/manuscript/09-Classes.md

 I> Own properties, properties that occur on the instance rather than the prototype, can only be created inside of a class constructor or method.
 In the previous example, `name` is an own property.
 It's recommended to create all possible own properties inside of the constructor function so there's a single place that's responsible for all of them.

-Perhaps the worst-kept secret in ECMAScript 6 is that class declarations such as this example are actually just syntactic sugar on top of the existing custom type declarations.
+An interesting aspect of class declarations is that they are just syntactic sugar on top of the existing custom type declarations.
 The `PersonClass` declaration actually creates a function that has the behavior of the `constructor` method, which is why `typeof PersonClass` is `"function"`.
 Similarly, the `sayName()` method ends up as a method on `PersonClass.prototype`, similar to `PersonType.prototype` in the earlier example.
 These similarities allow you to mix custom types and classes without worrying too much about which you're using.

 Despite the similarities, there are some important differences to keep in mind: